-Here's my lineup to give you some names to include in yours.
+Here's my lineup to give you some names to think about for yours.
 Be sure to also watch 1st Down with Rick Venturi (Sundays at 8:30 AM on CBS 4 in Indianapolis) for our weekly fantasy segment as well with FanDuel Managing Editor and Indianapolis native Will Carroll.

 You can also use these picks for your traditional fantasy football teams, as the FanDuel lineups will often include sleepers.

-If you are a new and want to learn how to play (and win) on FanDuel, click here for my FanDuel strategies, how to play, and how to best build a lineup.
+If you are a new and want to learn how to play (and win) on FanDuel, click here for my FanDuel strategies, how to play, and best lineup practices.